 such as floods, droughts, and stress, using open-source, peer reviewed

 data.
-This tool indicates that the Moma Mine is in an area of low
+This tool indicates that the Moma Mine extracts 100% of its water requirements from an area of low

 baseline water stress and projections as far out as 2040 indicate a